azelezniak/vfd_wiki/Home.md

 # About VFd

-VFd (SR-IOV Virtual Function driver) is a daemon which manages the configuration of virtual and physical functions (VFs and PFs) which are exposed by an SR-IOV capable network interface card (NIC) using the DPDK PMD interface.
+VFd (SR-IOV Virtual Function driver) is a lightweight SRIOV "hypervisor"; a daemon that manages the configuration and resources of virtual and physical functions (VFs and PFs) which are exposed by an SR-IOV capable network interface card (NIC) using the DPDK PMD interface.
 Configuration and management is accomplished via DPDK and allows a very lightweight and simple overlay to be constructed for cloud environments.
 Currently, the following attributes can be controlled:

 * VLAN and MAC filtering (inbound)
 * Stripping of VLAN ID (single) from inbound traffic
 * Addition of VLAN ID (single) to outbound traffic
 * Enabling/disabling broadcast, multicast, unicast

-In the future, the following additional capabilities are being developed for configuration through VFd

 * Network QoS: bandwidth allocation, prioritization, and rate limiting
-* Improved analytics interface to report basic packet level statistics on PF and VFs
+* Analytics interface to report packet level statistics on PF and VFs

 Recently completed enhancements:

-* Packet mirroring from one VF to another
+* Packet mirroring from one VF to another to support debugging (e.g., using tcpdump) and monitoring

-Currently, VFd only works with Intel 82599 NICs (Niantic).
-However, the software is intended to be NIC agnostic going forward, with support for additional NICs coming in the future.
+Currently, VFd only works with Intel 82599 10GbE NICs (Niantic) with experimental support for 25GbE Intel Fortville and Broadcom NetXtreme NICs.
+The software is intended to be NIC agnostic, with support for additional NICs coming in the future.

 # Contacts